sampsaoinonen/TiRa-RouteOptimizer/documentation/testing.md

   - **Invalid Coordinates**: Used arbitrary invalid coordinates (e.g., in the ocean) to verify the function’s robustness, ensuring it still returned a valid node.

 ### How to Repeat the Integration Tests
-Note that random.seed(42) is used in the integration tests to ensure that the same random start and goal nodes are selected in each test run, making the tests reproducible.

 To run these integration tests, use the following command: